Inland Empire United Way

 Organization Overview

-Inland Empire United Way is located in Rancho Cucamonga, CA. The organization was established in 1996.
+Inland Empire United Way is located in Ontario, CA. The organization was established in 1996.
 According to its NTEE Classification (T99) the organization is classified as: Philanthropy, Voluntarism & Grantmaking Foundations N.E.C., under the broad grouping of Philanthropy, Voluntarism & Grantmaking Foundations and related organizations.
-As of 06/2021, Inland Empire United Way employed 54 individuals.
 This organization is an independent organization and not affiliated with a larger national or regional group of organizations.
 Inland Empire United Way is a 501(c)(3) and as such, is described as a "Charitable or Religous organization or a private foundation" by the IRS.

-For the year ending 06/2021, Inland Empire United Way generated $6.9m in total revenue.
-This represents relatively stable growth, over the past 6 years the organization has increased revenue by an average of 1.6% each year.
-All expenses for the organization totaled $5.3m during the year ending 06/2021.
+For the year ending 06/2022, Inland Empire United Way generated $3.9m in total revenue.
+This represents a relatively dramatic decline in revenue.
+Over the past 6 years, the organization has seen revenues fall by an average of (10.3%) each year.
+All expenses for the organization totaled $4.1m during the year ending 06/2022.
+As we would expect to see with falling revenues, expenses have declined by (8.2%) per year over the past 6 years.
 You can explore the organizations financials more deeply in the financial statements section below.

 Since 2015, Inland Empire United Way has awarded 165 individual grants totaling $2,512,151.
 If you would like to learn more about the grant giving history of this organization, scroll down to the grant profile section of this page.